Tony-Ide/CalendarOptimizer/README.md

 **MainMenu**

 MainMenu class is a class for printing the screens to use a scheduler.
 MainMenu class has Scheduler to point to the schedule object.
 MainMenue has a constructor to set a scheduler variable.
 MainMenu class has a function to print TaskLists, schedule of week and schedule of one day.
 MainMenu class has a menu for add, edit and remove the todo to use the scheduler.

+**Event**

+Event class is a class inherit Todo class to implement resulsive Todo.
+It uses for implmenting the todo that do every week.

  ## Screenshots
  > Screenshots of the input/output after running your application